cgandini/Physochlaina_orientalis/README.md

 cd PATH/[folder with fasta files]
 PATH/get_repeats.sh -h

 "cd to folder with genomes in fasta files.
 Each genome should be in individual files.
-If a genome is composed by 2 or more chromosomes/scaffolds should be placed in a multifasta file
+If a genome is composed of 2 or more chromosomes/scaffolds should be placed in a multifasta file

 Usage: get_repeats.sh [# of threads to use] [minimum number of sequences in a cluster to re-cluster] [get alignments?
 Y or N] [cluster all?
 Y or N]"
 ```

+  **OUTPUTS:**

-  **OUTPUTS:** for each fasta a folder will be created.
+For each species, a folder will be created.
 Within you will find:

   * chr folder: with BLAST and Tandem Repeat Finder results
   * clusters_SR folder: with short repeat (<100 bp) clustering analysis
   * repeats_stats.txt: resume of all types of repeats and clustering analysis (including genome coverages)
-  * BED files for (remember that in BED files start coords start at 0).
-Names for each repeat represent the start from repeat pair 1 and the start from repeat pair 2:
+  * BED files for all repeats types (remember that in BED files start at 0).
+Names for each repeat represent the start from repeat pair 1 and the start from repeat pair 2.
-      * all_coords: all repeats
-      * LR_coords: large repeats
-      * IR_coords: intermediate repeats
-      * SR_coords: short repeats
-      * SR_with_cluster: short repeats with cluster name in which was assigned
-      * TR_coords: tandem repeats

- * repeat_table.txt: a resume table of all analyzed species
+You will also find a resume table for all analyzed species (repeat_table.txt).

+If you indicate to cluster SR between species, you will also find a folder named clusterall and within:

+  * combinations_all.txt
+  * combinations_interspecies.txt
+  * combinations_intraspecies.txt
+  * cluster_heatmap.pdf